 This page has resources to help you get started editing Wikipedia.
-Thanks for participating and learning how to make Wikipedia more equitable and informative. our "Wiki Loves Pride" Wikipedia Edit-a-thon (see the flyer) will be held from 9am-1pm on Thursday, Nov.
-15 in the WCC, Alvin Sherman Library Rm.
-430, and we are focusing on increasing the diversity of who edits Wikipedia, and improving upon coverage of LGBTQ+ articles.
-No experience or preparation is necessary.
+Thanks for participating and learning how to make Wikipedia more equitable and informative.
+Our winter 2021 editathon will be held from April 21 in the WCC, Alvin Sherman Library Rm.
+430, and we are focusing on increasing the diversity of who edits Wikipedia.
 Come by and we can help you create a Wikipedia account and show you how to edit entries.

 Creating an account is easy.
 (If you can do this on your phone, it will prevent Wikipedia from thinking we are trying to spam new accounts from one IP address.)

 There are a host of ways to learn how to edit Wikipedia.
 Here are some possible starting places:

 Also, Wikimedia Commons serves as a repository of media files online that are often integrated into Wikipedia articles.

 Just learning about how to edit Wikipedia is a great start, but finding a place where you can contribute can seem daunting.
 Some Wikipedia editors focus on monitoring new submissions, copyediting other's writing, correcting vandalism, and a host of other specific tasks.
 Here are a few ways to identify a place to start adding or revising content:

 Remember, you can cite references that are available online or in print.
 You can use Shark Search to search for sources of information available through the NSU Alvin Sherman library archives.